Kasöörinkatu 3 lh 4,

 Pasila Urban Art Center is supported by Finnish Cultural Foundation and Kuluttajaosuustoiminnan säätiö.

-Tyynismaa says that there’s no common thread in his works and he doesn’t want to explain his works to others.
-He makes artworks using only intuition and without planning.
-He also doesn’t want to use forced meanings nor statements so the depth of his works varies a lot.
+Tyynismaa says that there is no common theme in his artworks, and he doesn’t want to explain his works to others.
+He makes artworks without planning and primarily based on intuition.
+He also doesn’t want to fabricate forced meanings nor statements, so the depth of his works varies a lot.

-The exhibition is open from November 19 to December 19 on Thursday and Friday 12pm – 6pm and on Saturday 1 to 4 pm.
+Exhibition opening on Wednesday, November 18, at 6pm.
+The exhibition is open Thu-Fri 12pm – 6pm and Sat 1 to 4 pm.